Sujevo/lib-bourbon/README.md

 ### Adding as a submodule

 To add this library as a submodule, execute the following commands inside of your project.
-This will add this library as a submodule and checkout the current 4.0.x version into a folder called "bourbon."
+This will add this library as a submodule and checkout the current 4.1.x version into a folder called "bourbon."

-	git submodule add -b v4_0 https://github.com/Sujevo/lib-bourbon bourbon git submodule update --remote
+	git submodule add -b v4_1 https://github.com/Sujevo/lib-bourbon bourbon git submodule update --remote

-You may replace `v4_0` with `v3_2` if you would like to use Bourbon version 3.2.x.
+You may replace `v4_1` with `v3_2` if you would like to use Bourbon version 3.2.x.
 This repository will always use the most up to date version for the respective branch.

 ### Current Hosted Versions

+- Version 4.1.0 (v4_1) - December 2014
-- Version 4.0.2 - May 2014
+- Version 4.0.2 (v4_0) - May 2014
-- Version 3.2.3 - May 2014
+- Version 3.2.3 (v3_2) - May 2014

 ## Credits